Enter

 She broke down badly, sobbing uncontrollably after receiving the devastating news about her job loss.
 Ella se desmoronó malamente, sollozando incontrolablemente después de recibir la noticia devastadora sobre su despido.

-someone noun
+right noun